Bourbon & Cigars

 🌇 7.
 Seventh Watch (12–3 PM)

-We join the martyrs
+we join the martyrs

-and crowned in Easter triumph.
+and crowned in Pentecost fire.

 Receive our sacrifices,